natronium/GatorArchipelago/README.md

 	- After prologue, game will advance to the state on Tutorial Island where Lil Gator will talk to Big Sis to show off their hat, sword, and shield
 	- After talking to Big Sis, the Main Island will be unlocked (no more invisible wall around Tutorial Island), Tom will call, and the Friend Counter will be enabled
 	- Jill, Avery!, and Martin's Tutorial Island Quests will still be available to complete to receive the associated checks
+- Start with Checkfinders
+	- If enabled, start with the Megaphone and Texting With Jill in your starting inventory.
+You can change how these items behave in the Settings menu in-game
+	- Recommended for folks learning the locations of checks in the game and the logic behind what items you need to reach them
 - Require Shield Jump
 	- If enabled, logic may require the player to reach higher places than possible with just a jump by using their shield at the top of their jump
 - Harder Ranged Quests